More guides

 -

-settlement permit from the immigration authorities (residence permit for permanent residence)
+Settlement permit from the immigration authorities (residence permit for permanent residence)

 -

-training purposes (Section 3 of the Residence Act)
+Educational purposes (Section 3 of the Residence Act)

 -

-employment (Section 4 of the Residence Act)
+Employment (Section 4 of the Residence Act)

 -